LeetaH666/Notes/docs/courses/advanced_statistics/2_transformations_and_expectations.md

 > - If $X$ and $Y$ have *bounded support*, then $F_{X}(u) = F_{Y}(u),\ \forall u$ *iff* $\E[X^{r}] = \E[Y^{r}],\ \forall r = 0,\ 1,\ \cdots$.
 > - If the mgf exist and $M_{X}(t) = M_{Y}(t),\ \forall t$ in some neighborhood of $0$, then $F_{X}(u) = F_{Y}(u),\ \forall u$.

-Now we want to give the convergence of mgf, which we want to use to prove the CLT (Central Limit Theorem).
+Now we want to give the convergence theorem of mgf, which we want to use to prove the CLT (Central Limit Theorem).

+<span id="convergence-theorem-of-mgf"></span>

 > [!THEOREM]
 > Suppose $\left\{X_{i},\ i = 1,\ 2,\ \cdots \right\} $ is a sequence of random variables, each with mgf $M_{X_{i}}(t)$.
 Futhermore, suppose the sequence of mgfs is *convergent for $t$ in a neighborhood of $0$*, i.e., $\exists \delta > 0$ s.t.